 Use Cetaphil Foaming Face Wash Redness-prone Skin for morning and night skin care routine only in case your skin is super dry and/or irritated due to the use of benzoyl peroxide or retinoids.
 As this is a product for super sensitive skin (like skin with rosacea or skin undergoing acne treatment), discontinue its use if it makes your skin break out.
 There should be no skin purging when using this product as it’s for dry skin, not for oily skin.
 It’s supposed to soothe skin.

 Bioderma – Sébium – Lotion – Rebalancing Water Oil – PH care – for Combination to Oily Skin.
 Bioderma is famous for its super effective acne treatment products.

-NORMACNE Cleansing and Regulating Skin Toner – a toner with salicylic acid from a Polish dermocosmetics brand Dermedic, I’ve been using for several years.
+NORMACNE Cleansing and Regulating Skin Toner – a toner with salicylic acid from a Polish dermocosmetics brand Dermedic.
 It perfectly restores skin’s pH after its contact with tap water during cleansing and soothes inflammations.